 7.3.4.6 A lockable escape hatch of a size 400×500 mm (in clear) shall be provided in the roof of the passenger lift car.
 The car shall be fitted with the spar ladder or other means of access to the car roof in case of emergency.
 Instructions on leaving the car through the escape hatch shall be fixed inside the car.
-On agreement with the Register, the hatch size may be less for the lifts designed before 1982.
+The hatch size may be less for the lifts designed before 1982 in case the substantiation is provided that the requirement of this paragraph cannot be met.